prady8339/myMaps/README.md

 # myMaps

-This project is inspired by Google Map.
-It uses the Dijkstra algorithm to find the shortest path from a dummy map.
-You can get the time needed to reach a destination with different modes of transport.
+This venture is propelled by Google Outline.
+It employments the Dijkstra calculation to discover the most brief way from a sham outline.
+You'll get the time required to reach a goal with diverse modes of transport.

 ## Installation and Setup